craftweg/website/priv/posts/2017-09-13-xcodembed.md

 ---
 title: Conditionally embed your dynamic frameworks
 description: A command line tool written in Swift for copying the frameworks from your project to the output frameworks directory.
-categories: [xcodeproj, swift, xcode, xcodembed]
+tags: [xcodeproj, swift, xcode, xcodembed]
 ---

 As part of dynamic linking frameworks in your Xcode apps frameworks need to be copied into your app `Frameworks` folder.
 There are multiples ways to do so: